Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 ## A (Mini) Search Engine (40pt)

-In this project, we are going to build a mini search engine that facilitates fast word and phrase search.
+In this project, we are going to build a mini search engine that facilitates fast phrase search.

 Ready to take on google yet?
 Let's give it a try.